 The Linera banner

-Welcome to the developer manual of Linera, a decentralized protocol designed for highly scalable Web3 applications.
+Welcome to the Linera manual, a decentralized protocol designed for highly scalable, low-latency Web3 applications.

-Linera is currently under active development.
-This documentation is intended for developers who wish to learn more about Linera and its programming model by prototyping applications on top of the current Software Development Kit (SDK).
+1. The Developers section is intended for developers who wish to learn more about Linera and its programming model by prototyping applications using the Linera Rust SDK.

 Let's get started!